Aamarethehomeimac/lux/README.md

 # Ultimately, I think Lux is pretty cool.
 It's about giving power and customization to those who want it.
 This is all still in the early stages, though, so things might change.

-How does this improved version with more spacing look to you?